deepakab03/technocrats_scopune/README.md

 # technocrats_scopune
-for the Smart India hackattack
+for the Smart India hackattack.